NIRCam Imaging Recommended Strategies

 • Note that choosing a smaller subarray does not necessarily decrease the data volume / total charged time significantly, since smaller subarrays are read out more quickly.

 • If necessary, obtain fewer dithers and opt instead for a longer exposure.
-This may sacrifice data quality somewhat, and depends on the goals of your program.
+This may sacrifice data quality somewhat, and depends on the goals of each specific program.
 One benefit is that observing overheads will decrease.

 Overheads

 If reducing overheads is desired, users are advised to simply "sit and stare."
 Minimize the numbers of filter changes, dithers, exposures, and (importantly) visits requiring new guide stars after larger pointing shifts (see JWST Slew Times and Overheads).
 These operations may take several minutes (see JWST Instrument Overheads).
-Of course, filter changes and dithers improve data quality and may be required for your science.
+Of course, filter changes and dithers improve data quality and may be required to achieve the scientific goals of the program.
 Large overheads may not be avoidable for some science programs.

-Bear in mind your dither pattern(s) will be repeated for each filter pair (short and long wavelength).
+It should be noted that the dither pattern(s) will be repeated for each filter pair (short and long wavelength).
 Larger dithers with larger overheads should be avoided if possible, in part by using the dither patterns introduced in APT 25.4.1 (Coe 2017).
-Whenever possible, use a more compact dither pattern that does not split your observation into multiple visits.
-This will depend on the visit splitting distance assigned to your observation.
+Also note that more compact dither patterns will not split the observation into multiple visits, where the details depend on the visit splitting distance assigned to the observation.
 Targets at lower Galactic latitude will have larger visit splitting distances and may be more efficient to observe, especially with the FULLBOX dither pattern that fills all gaps between detectors and the modules.

 References